Caps of the Soviet Army

 The red band and piping identify the wearer as either an officer, warrant officer (after 1972) or extended service sergeant belonging to Motorized Rifle troops.
 Gold filigree

 cords are held in place by one-piece gilt plastic buttons embossed with the Army star.
-The interior has a colored satin lining with a diamond-shaped maker's label.

-The black velvet band separates this cap from the previous one - signifying the owner as an officer, warrant officer or extended service sergeant of either tank, artillery or special troops.
+The black velvet band separates this cap from the previous one - signifying the owner as an officer, warrant officer or extended service sergeant of tank, artillery or special troops.
 Note that although generals of Special Troops wore raspberry banded caps during this period, officers and soldiers wore black bands as here.

 officially authorized in 1980 all black bands to be made of velvet.
 The only other differences between this cap and the previous one is that this one has two-piece metal buttons and a black painted fiberboard visor - vice a plastic one.